 Apart from its glamorous face and the €10000/ night bungalows, Elounda has to offer to its visitors some of the most beautiful landscapes in Greece.
 The small town of Elounda is not particularly graphic, but it is built on the edge of the idyllic lagoon of Korfos Bay, which is formed between the Spinalonga Peninsula and Crete.

 A short tour around Elounda

-Olous was inhabited during the Greek, Roman and Byzantine period (824 AD).
+Olous was inhabited during the Greek, Roman, and Byzantine period (824 AD).
 A tentative finding of continuous habitation is the aisled basilica of the 5th AD century that was built on the site of an ancient temple.
-Later, the second Byzantine period was disastrous for all the coastal cities of the island, because the pirate raids of the Saracens and the weakened Byzantine fleet forced the inhabitants to move to the inland.
-In 961 AD, Nikiforos Fokas liberated Crete from the Saracens and that is why the Cretans built the church of St. Fokas on Spinalonga Peninsula, opposite the island of Kolokytha.
+Later, the second Byzantine period was disastrous for all the coastal cities of the island, because the pirate raids of the Saracens and the weakened Byzantine fleet forced the inhabitants to move inland.
+In 961 AD, Nikiforos Phocas liberated Crete from the Saracens and that is why the Cretans built the church of St. Phocas on Spinalonga Peninsula, opposite the island of Kolokytha.

 On the road that connects Elounda with Kolokitha peninsula, on the site of the ancient city Olous, we meet the Venetian salt pans that functioned until 1972.
 We see dozens of cisterns separated by walls in the shallow sea, where water from the lagoon of Elounda was trapped early spring and evaporated till September.